Noise Nuisance Map for the Ford Amphitheater in Colorado Springs

 3 - High nuisance.
 Very noticeable.
 Strong noise.

-Find my Lat/Long using Cellphone GPS .
+Find my Lat/Long using my Cellphone GPS .

 . . .